How to test Flutter Apps on Android Devices

 How to configure Flutter on Windows

-In this section, we will learn how to configure Flutter on your Windows 10.
-Follow all the steps and do NOT skip anything.
+This section will teach us how to configure Flutter on your Windows 10.
+Follow all the steps, and do NOT skip anything.

 - First step is to download the Flutter SDK for Windows: Flutter_windows_2.10.3-stable.zip